daler/dotfiles/docs/vim.rst

 `vis <https://github.com/vim-scripts/vis>`_ provides better behavior on visual blocks.

-Did you know that by default in vim and neovim, when selecting things in visual block mode, operations (substitutions, sorting) operate on the entire line -- not just the block, as you might expect.
+By default in vim and neovim, when selecting things in visual block mode, operations (substitutions, sorting) operate on the entire line -- not just the block, as you might expect.
 However sometimes you want to edit just the visual block selection, for example when editing TSV files.